Skip to main content

 These are further divided into activity-only programs (e.g. walking a certain number of steps) and outcome-based programs (e.g. achieving a target BMI or cholesterol level).

 For a health-contingent program to be lawful, it must satisfy several criteria.
-It must be reasonably designed, provide a for those for whom it is medically inadvisable to meet the primary goal, and the financial incentive or penalty must adhere to specific limits, which have been a subject of ongoing legal and regulatory debate.
+It must be reasonably designed, provide a reasonable alternative standard for those for whom it is medically inadvisable to meet the primary goal, and the financial incentive or penalty must adhere to specific limits, which have been a subject of ongoing legal and regulatory debate.

 The concept of a “reasonable alternative” is fundamental.
-If you have a that makes achieving a target difficult or unsafe, your employer must provide another way for you to earn the reward.
+If you have a medical condition that makes achieving a target difficult or unsafe, your employer must provide another way for you to earn the reward.
 This could involve following the recommendations of your personal physician or participating in an educational program.

 It is the employer’s responsibility to provide this alternative, and your doctor’s validation is the key that unlocks it.
 This is where a clinical understanding of your own body becomes a powerful tool for self-advocacy.